edumserrano/playwright-adventures/demos/docker/README.md

 > - [Using auth tokens in .npmrc](https://stackoverflow.com/questions/53099434/using-auth-tokens-in-npmrc)
 >

-## Playwright configuration

-The majority of the content of the [playwright.config.ts](/demos/docker/playwright.config.ts) file is what you get by default after [adding Playwright to your project](https://playwright.dev/docs/intro#installing-playwright) with `npm init playwright@latest`.

-The main changes are:

-1) Declared a few variables at the start that are reused throught the playwright configuration.
-2) Updated the `reporter` array.
-In addition to using the [default html reporter](https://playwright.dev/docs/test-reporters#html-reporter), we've added the [built-in list reporter](https://playwright.dev/docs/test-reporters#list-reporter).
-3) Configured the `webServer` block to run the Angular app locally so that the tests can be executed against it.
-If you're not testing an Angular app that's fine, you just need to adjust the `webServer.command` so that it launches your app and set the `webServer.url` to the url your app will be running at.
-For more information see the [webServer docs](https://playwright.dev/docs/test-webserver).

-## Other notes on the docker integration

-### Do I need Powershell to run Playwright in Docker?

-No, this demo used Powershell to create a script with the logic to build the docker commands but you don't need it.
-Hopefully this demo explained the required building blocks and you can use them as you wish to create your docker commands.

-### Powershell and passing command line arguments to npm commands

-You can use the `--` notation to [pass command line arguments to npm commands](https://dev.to/felipperegazio/handling-command-line-arguments-in-npm-scripts-2ean).
-However, if you're using Powershell and want to pass command line arguments then you should either use a double `-- --` notation or single quotes like `'--'`.

-Fore more info see [PowerShell, NPM Scripts, and Silently Dropped Arguments](https://www.lloydatkinson.net/posts/2022/powershell-npm-scripts-and-silently-dropped-arguments/).

 ### I want to use more of the Playwright test CLI options

 The current Powershell scripts at `/demos/docker/npm-pwsh-scripts` only allow you to pass a few of the available [Playwright test CLI options](https://playwright.dev/docs/test-cli).
 If you want to use more options you have to extend the scripts.